Temp Mail Logo

 Google's SPF record uses three levels of include nesting (_spf.google.com includes _netblocks.google.com which contains the actual IPs).
 This tool resolves all three levels automatically, collecting all IP ranges at each depth.
 The include tree visualisation shows each level as an expandable node so you can see exactly which sub-domain contributed which IP ranges.

-WarningRedirect mechanism -- less common, fully supported
+WarningRedirect mechanism: less common, fully supported

 Domain: subsidiary.com Original: v=spf1 redirect=_spf.parentcorp.com Lookups: 1 + (all lookups from parent record) Parent: v=spf1 include:_spf.google.com include:sendgrid.net -all Total: 3 lookups (currently safe) Resolved: 55 IPs Flat: v=spf1 ip4:...
 [55 entries] -all

 A subsidiary domain using redirect= to inherit the parent company's SPF policy.
-Redirect mechanisms are fully supported by this flattener -- the tool follows the redirect to the parent domain and recursively resolves that record.
+Redirect mechanisms are fully supported by this flattener.
+The tool follows the redirect to the parent domain and recursively resolves that record.
 This is common in enterprise setups where multiple subsidiary domains share a single mail infrastructure.

 FAQ